 Termites are a wood destroying insect that can cause a lot of damage to homes and basically anything made with wood.
 Termites are important in nature because they help recycle dead trees along with anything made with cellulose.
-But when they invade our homes and eat away at our houses, a good termite control program must be instituted.
+But when they invade our homes and eat away at our house, a good termite control program must be instituted.

-DO IT YOURSELF TERMITE CONTROL
+DO IT YOURSELF TERMITE CONTROL ^

 At this time there are many options for doing a termite treatment inside and around the home.
 And though termite treatments used to be something that one would hire a service company to perform, the products being used are a lot easier to handle and apply.
 So if you’re a do-it-yourselfer and want to save a lot of money by doing your own termite treatment, we can help.